Revenue Accounts Definition

 #5 – Professional Income Account

 Under this, the Income from professional activities such as Commission Income, Service Fees for Services provided, are recorded.
-This is also the Income from the main activities of the entity and is recorded under this head, therefore known as Operating Revenue Account.
+This is also the Income from the main operations of the entity and is recorded under this head, therefore known as Operating Revenue Account.

 Examples of Revenue Accounts